sebastianpennino/poke-challenge/README.md

 # Poke Card Creator

-A code challenge involving pokemon cards
+A code challenge involving pokemon cards.

 Note: You can find the project repo at https://github.com/sebastianpennino/poke-challenge

 ## Tech Stack